JasonJWilliamsNY/2018_nih_datascience_rfi/README.md

 2. We have created a [preamble.pdf](preamble.md) and specific responses to each goal in our [collected responses](./combined_response.md).
 You may copy and paste all/some/none of what you agree with using the online NIH form (step 3).
-**The NIH form has a 500 word limit so consider using one of the attachments**:
-(You can write "see attached" in the comment box)
+**The NIH form has a 500 word limit so consider using one of the attachments** (You can write "see attached" in the comment box):

 - **[All_documents.pdf](./All_documents.pdf)** : PDF of the Preamble, sample NIH
   review form, and all collected comments